jvivianwang/SpaceTrader/README.md

 -modified the market subscene function
 -Improved image

 Princeton 2/26/20:
 [What I've done:]
 -Created basic Creature class with price calculation --Price calc based on region tech level and player merchant skill

+Jiawei 2/26/20
+[What I've done]
+-update the store based on the current region
+-make Player.java as a singleton class